-If your employer offers a 401(k) with a matching contribution, financial advisors recommend you take advantage of it.
-An employee match on your contribution can be considered “free money,” and who wants to leave a freebie on the table?
+If your employer offers a 401(k) with a matching contribution, many financial advisors recommend you take advantage of it.
+An employer match on your contribution can be considered “free money,” and who wants to leave a freebie on the table?

 So, it’s important to know the specifics of your company’s 401(k) contribution plan, including what percentage of your salary it will match and how long it may take for you to have the rights to those matching contributions.